WPCH-TV: NBA G League

 Since the 2019–20 NBA G League season, WPCH has been the broadcast home of the College Park Skyhawks, the NBA G League affiliate of the Atlanta Hawks.

+National Football League

+During the period in the 1990s when TNT held rights to select NFL games, WTBS, through its common ownership with TNT, simulcast contests involving the Atlanta Falcons on channel 17.
+The simulcast was exclusive to the Atlanta area, and was not seen on the Superstation feed.
+TNT was blacked out during the game.

 Newscasts

 Turner era

 In its early years under Turner Broadcasting ownership, along with sports and its superstation status, WTCG also made its name by producing humorous, satirical newscasts.
 One such program was 17 Update Early in the Morning, which featured the usually straight-faced Bill Tush and Tina Seldin reporting the news in a mostly deadpan fashion, occasionally interacting with the studio crew, and with comedic sideline gags at times by another co-anchor (known as "The Unknown Newsman") wearing a brown paper grocery bag over his head.
 The newscast, which often contained elements resembling that of a comedic morning drive radio show, aired between late night/early morning movie presentations from 1975 to 1979.
 Turner discontinued that program after a Congressional investigation took place concerning his fulfillment of FCC public service requirements, several months before Turner would prepare to launch CNN, an all-news channel that would strive to be anything but comedic.
 Turner reassigned Tush to regular interview programs on WTCG and during the early years of CNN, as well as a self-titled sketch comedy show between 1980 and 1982.
 Standard, more serious news updates presented by the anchors of 17 Update and other on-staff anchors—under the title NewsWatch—also ran during the day in-between programs.